isabella232/primetime.en/help/digital-rights-management/cloud-quick-start/packaging-options/use-offline-packager.md

 ## Package using command line {#section_DFBE462679E34D62963BE201FD3321F9}

-Before packaging content, make sure you’ve had all required information provided in the configuration file.
+Before packaging content, make sure you've had all required information provided in the configuration file.

 * To package content with your configuration file, use the following syntax on the command line: